By using this site, you agree to the Privacy Policy and Terms of Use.

 8. Pay any applicable fees required by the Indian authorities.
 Finally, wait for a response.

-What To Do If Your FIR Is Not Registered?
+What are the steps to take If Your FIR Is Not Registered?

 1. File a Complaint with the District Magistrate: If your FIR is not registered, you can file a complaint with the district magistrate.
 This can be done online and is a straightforward process.
 You will need to provide documents like your passport and proof of residence.
 The magistrate will record your complaint and give you instructions on the next steps.
 Remember, simply filing a complaint won’t lead to legal action, you must also provide witnesses and evidence to support your case.